 I'm glad to say that Harry kept his promise, as we see at the close of OP8.
 He seems to be quite diligent about keeping such self-imposed promises, even when nobody else is aware of them (such as his resolution to buy Dobby a pair of socks for every day in the year in thanks for Dobby's help with the second task, GF26).

 A badly shaven wizard in peacock-blue robes looked up...

 Since only one watchwizard is present, we can't tell if the robes are a uniform or not.
-The peacock-blue robes are a subtle touch; in Greek mythology, the peacock was created in honor of Argus, an ever-watchful, many-eyed guardian.
-Filch's given name comes from the same source.
+The peacock-blue robes are a subtle touch; in Greek mythology, the peacock was created in honour of Argus, an ever-watchful, many-eyed guardian.
+Hogwarts caretaker Filch's given name comes from the same source.

 It would be quite interesting, given later events, to know if this wizard has just begun his working day, or if he's on the night shift and is just about to go off duty.
 His poorly-shaven appearance might be due to either.

 From the timing of Perkins' announcement later on, it is very near eight o'clock when Arthur and Harry pass through security, probably just before the hour since the journey from the Atrium to Arthur's office takes a little time.
 If the wizarding shift system resembles that in the Muggle world, Eric is probably the night-shift watchwizard, and will go off-duty when his relief shows up.

 The wizard held up a long, golden rod, thin and flexible as a car aerial, and passed it up and down Harry's front and back.